 Not only that, but given the increased leverage of the Innocent brand as it continues to grow into a household name the company has leveraged an extra £5.8 million from grants from the European Union and other organisations.
 Just some of the projects include supporting the Hope for Children team in Uganda which helps refugees who have fled civil war set up new lives in Uganda and create a sustainable source of food and income for themselves.
 Others include supporting the work of IDE Vietnam which helps rice farming families utilise fertilisers and optimise their production, and the Practical Action campaign in Peru which helps improve forest sustainability.

-The Innocent brand and its Foundation have proved that within a small space of time a phenomenal amount of business growth can be achieved and utilised to help others who are less fortunate.
+The Innocent brand and its Foundation have proved that within a small space of time a phenomenal amount of business growth can be achieved through ethical marketing, which can then be utilised to help others who are less fortunate.
 The work of the Innocent Foundation has provided funding and volunteers to ensure that the countries who provide the ingredients which make the brand so successful do not suffer from their success, and hopefully their focus on long-term sustainability as opposed to short-term relief could provide a lasting impact for these communities and pave the way for more ethics-driven brands in the future.